StokastX/Portfolio/_pages/nexus.md

 <a href="https://github.com/StokastX/Nexus" class=""> <sup><i class="fa-brands fa-github"></i> Github</sup></a>

-Interactive physically based GPU path tracer from scratch written in C++ using CUDA and OpenGL.
+Nexus is a GPU accelerated physically based renderer I am developing in my free time.
+It is written in C++ and CUDA to allow for interactive rendering by accumulating multiple frames over time.

 ## Gallery